CORONA UPDATE: Important information for passengers and visitors

-- People must wear a medical face mask in the terminals at Dresden and Leipzig/Halle Airports.
+- Please wear a medical face mask in the terminals.
 The only exceptions are children aged under 6 and people who cannot wear a face mask because of a particular health problem.
 Vending machines are available at the building entrances and in the terminals for people to obtain masks, disposable gloves and disinfectant.

 - Please comply with the current restrictions on having no more than one item of hand luggage.